Antibody Structure & Biosimilars Comparability Analysis Services

 TNF-alphaTumor necrosis factor

-Assessing the comparability of a therapeutic biosimilar is critical to developing new products that adhere to patient safety principles (see our blog post on the subject).
+Assessing antibody structure and comparability analysis is critical to developing new products that adhere to patient safety principles (see our blog post on the subject).
 The NMR-based approach offered by SARomics Biostructures is currently the most efficient HOS comparability assessment approach at atomic resolution.
 Please see our blog post on comparing the experimental methods for assessing a biosimilar’s structural comparability.

 At SARomics Biostructures, we use advanced NMR spectroscopy, which makes it possible to acquire a unique fingerprint representation of the 3D conformation of large, complex molecules like biologics.
 For biosimilar comparability assessment, 2D 13C NMR spectra of the methyl region of the biomolecules are acquired, and the biosimilar and originator spectra are compared.
 The method is based on natural abundance and does not require additional expensive labeling.
 By matching the NMR fingerprint of a given protein to its high-resolution 3D structure, determined, e.g., by X-ray crystallography, or to a fingerprint of another protein batch of the therapeutic monoclonal antibody or its biosimilar, we can rapidly assess and analyze comparability and show that the molecules, for example, a biosimilar and its originator, or different batches or alternative preparations of the same biologic, have identical HOS.
 In addition, the biomolecules can be studied in the formulation buffer for formulation optimization and batch comparison.
 Depending on the biomolecule, around 1-2 mg of protein can be sufficient for HOS analysis.